Haupti/VolleyballPlus/README.md

-# The further developement of this is stopped!
+# I stopped working on it
 This is due to a drastic change in the app's architecture.
 I'm a beginner and I leanred about MVVM.
 Also the core of the app: the game class has to be completely redone anyway for the features I wanted the app to have.
 Sorry.
-But look at the AutomaticScorer app, this is the successor of the Volleyball+ app!

 ## Volleyball+ App